onflow/flow/flips/20211007-transaction-fees.md

 The effort cost factors <img src="https://render.githubusercontent.com/render/math?math=f_i"> and <img src="https://render.githubusercontent.com/render/math?math=f_c"> should be defined on a smart contract and adjustable via the service account admin resource and they should be accessible for everyone to read.

-The effort cost factors could be used in three different ways:
+The effort cost factors can be used in three different ways:

 1. The main usage of the effort cost factors is adjusting them when the network is under load.
 If the execution or verification nodes are struggling to execute all of the transactions, the computation effort cost factor should be increased.
 If the network finds it difficult to create collections from all the transactions coming in, but the execution nodes are still fine, the computation effort cost factor should be increased.